Are you an SME that wants to break into the defence industry or is looking for new opportunities in the sector?

 - Expert – for those already in the market and now needing specific skill areas.

-Defence Business Development 101: Looks at the strategy development for Defence, along with the requirements for such diverse things as branding, marketing and messaging, the value and importance of trade shows, submissions and capital raising.
+Defence Business Development: Provides valuable information to help aspiring businesses look at the strategy development for Defence, brand and value proposition, along with the requirements for such diverse things as trade shows, networking associations, submissions and contracting approaches.

-Defence Industry Security Program (DISP): Build knowledge and organisational capacity to understand the requirements for managing security risks and meeting the initial and ongoing requirements of DISP membership.
+Defence Security: The seminar will build knowledge and organisational capacity to understand the requirements for managing security risks and meeting the initial and ongoing requirements of DISP membership.

-Custodial Information Management – Internal Threat Mitigation for the Defence Supply Chain Members: Addressing the mandatory legislations that companies must comply with (NDB / GDPR), before moving on to Defence specific regulations like ITAR / NIST SP 800-171.
-Custodial Information Security and a definition of how it differs from traditional network/perimeter security solutions.
-Will also be addressed through a mixture of case histories and specific examples.
+Defence Relevant Data - Security Fundamentals: Security Fundamentals: Mandatory legislations that companies must comply with (NDB / GDPR) are addressed, before moving on to Defence specific regulations like ITAR / NIST SP 800-171.
+Custodial Information Security and a definition of how it differs from traditional network/perimeter security solutions will also be addressed through a mixture of case histories and specific examples.

 Hunter Defence Task Force acknowledges the commitment of Goal Group, the NSW Government, HunterNet, Hunter Business Chamber, RDA – Hunter, AiG, AIDN, ICN, University of Newcastle and Hunter TAFE in the cooperative development of the Defence Readiness series of seminars for SMEs.